Is It Time To Rethink The Fly-In Medical Mission?

 "Missions are recognizing that there's a lot of criticism being leveled at them," says Lawrence Loh of the University of Toronto's Dalla Lana School of Public Health, who studies short-term volunteering.
 "There are a lot of concerns about what happens when these missions leave, and there's a lot of concern that the care they're providing may not be culturally appropriate" — or even wanted by the people on the ground.

 The group that pioneered reconstructive surgery fly-ins back in 1969 was one of the first American medical missions to rethink its mission.
 More than two decades ago, Interplast began what has become a near-complete makeover.
-That process proved to be a battle – it's tough to change mindsets – but with huge rewards.
+That process proved to be a battle — it's tough to change mindsets — but it had huge rewards.

 How It All Began